tbeucler/2022_ML_Earth_Env_Sci/README.md

 # 2022_ML_Earth_Env_Sci
-Google Collab Notebooks for the UNIL Spring 2022 course on ML for Earth and Environmental Sciences
+Lab materials for the UNIL Spring 2022 course on Machine Learning for Earth and Environmental Sciences